Up to 50% off sofas & mattresses — limited‑time deals.

 Mattress Safety Certifications Explained: What the Labels Really Mean

-Seeing labels like CertiPUR-US, GREENGUARD Gold, OEKO-TEX, or “organic” can make mattress shopping feel clearer than it really is.
-Many shoppers are trying to solve the same problems: avoiding strong odors, understanding flame-safety claims, checking whether a bed is actually low in harmful substances, and figuring out whether one label covers the whole mattress.
-This guide breaks down what each certification does, what it does not do, and how to compare them in the right order.
+Labels like CertiPUR-US, GREENGUARD Gold, OEKO-TEX, and “organic” can make mattress shopping feel simpler than it is.
+Most shoppers are really trying to answer a few practical questions: Will this bed have strong odors at first?
+Does it meet fire-safety rules?
+Does one label cover the whole mattress or only one layer?
+This guide explains what each certification does, what it does not do, and how to compare them in the right order.

 What Mattress Certifications Really Tell You

-In practical terms, the safest way to read mattress certifications is this:
+In practical terms, this is the safest way to read mattress certifications:

 • Start with the legal baseline.
-In the U.S., mattresses are expected to meet federal flammability rules for smoldering ignition and open-flame performance under 16 C.F.R.
+In the U.S., general-use mattresses are expected to meet federal flammability rules under 16 C.F.R.
 Parts 1632 and 1633.
-Those rules are about fire safety, not broad chemical screening or low emissions.
+Those rules address fire safety, not low emissions, organic sourcing, or broad chemical screening.

 • Match the label to the question you are asking.
-CertiPUR-US is about flexible polyurethane foam content, emissions, and durability; GREENGUARD Gold is an emissions-focused certification with tighter VOC limits for sensitive settings; OEKO-TEX STANDARD 100 is about textiles tested for harmful substances; GOTS and GOLS are organic standards for textile and latex materials, with broader chain-of-custody and processing rules.
+CertiPUR-US speaks to flexible polyurethane foam content, emissions, and durability.
+GREENGUARD Gold focuses on finished-product emissions with tighter VOC limits for sensitive settings.
+OEKO-TEX STANDARD 100 focuses on textiles tested for harmful substances.
+GOTS and GOLS focus on organic textile and latex materials, plus traceability and processing rules.

-• Do not expect one badge to answer every safety question.
+• Do not assume one badge answers every safety question.
 A mattress can have certified foam, certified fabric, or certified latex without every layer being covered by the same program.
-That is why a single label can be useful and still incomplete.

-• If your main concern is odor, indoor air, or a child’s close-contact sleep environment, emissions testing deserves extra weight.
-Research on polyurethane foam notes that fresh foams emit VOCs and that emissions decline over time, while a recent study found measurable SVOCs in new children’s mattresses and higher releases under warmer, body-weight conditions.
+• If odor, indoor air, or a child’s close-contact sleep setup is your main concern, emissions testing deserves extra weight.
+Research on polyurethane foam shows that fresh foams can emit VOCs and that emissions fall over time.
+A more recent study also found measurable SVOCs in new children’s mattresses, with higher releases under warmer, body-weight conditions.

 Common Mattress Certification Myths and Shopping Risks